 He met or inspired: Charles Darwin (who read the diaries as a preparation for his own travel), Simón Bolívar, Henry David Thoreau, George Perkins Marsh, John Muir, Ernst Haeckel, Carl Friedrich Gauss, Thomas Jefferson, Johann Wolfgang von Goethe…

-Following two successful Kickstarter campaigns, the reissue of Newton’s Principia and Euclid’s Elements, we began work on a beautiful new project a few months ago.
+Following two successful Kickstarter campaigns, the reissue of Newton’s Principia and Euclid’s Elements, we began work on a beautiful new project a year ago.